BOU John & Pat Warham Studentship

 Successful proposals will combine the development of skills useful for a future career in ornithology with a sound scientific research proposal.

-Applications are now being accepted for awards for a 3.5 year studentships starting between 1 January 2020 and 31 March 2021.
-Applications for studentships commencing outside this period will not be considered.
+Applications for the next round for awards for a 3.5 year studentships starting between 1 January 2021 and 31 March 2022 will open in April 2020.

 Specifics of the Studentships are: